-For readers who have been following all my posts, you will know that I cross the border into Malaysia about 2 times a month for breathers, try the local food there and shopping.
-Other than observing the traffic conditions on the Singapore-Johor Causeway to find the best times to cross the border and finding ways to reduce queuing time at the immigration customs, I also monitored the SGD-MYR exchange rate on both sides and I am telling you here that there is no such thing as "best-rate" money changers.
+For readers who have been following all my posts, you will know that I cross the border into Malaysia about 2-3 times a month for breathers, try the local food there and shopping.
+Other than observing the traffic conditions on the Singapore-Johor Causeway to find the best times to cross the border and finding ways to reduce queuing time at the immigration customs, I also monitored the SGD-MYR exchange rate on both sides.

-I will share my observations and explain how and where to get better SGD to MYR exchange rate before you begin your holiday in Malaysia.
+I will share my observations and explain how or where to get better SGD to MYR exchange rate before you begin your holidays in Malaysia.
 This post is particularly useful for SGD-MYR exchange due to the high fluctuations in the exchange rate since 2015.
-And ever since Donald Trump became U.S. President in 2016, the SGD-MYR exchange rate had gone above 3.15 and back down to 3.00 in December 2017.
-The fluctuation is as much as 5%.

 Note that even though this post is specifically on SGD and MYR from a Singapore perspective, it can be applied anywhere — take this as an example to gain an understanding on how money exchange works.